zdk258/CorrCLIP/README.md

 ## 🤖 Gradio Inference

-We provide a gradio demo to perform segmentation with custom images and category names.
+We provide a Gradio demo to perform segmentation on images with custom category names.
+You can run it on your own machine.

 The demo offers two optional mask generators: SAM2 and EntitySeg.
 Using them requires their respective model weights and dependencies.

 ```